AfriLang/afrilang/README.md

 # afrilang
 NLP library in Python and Cython.
 Supports 20+ African Languages

-# Disclaimer
+# disclaimer
-Do not use in production, this not an official release
+Do not use in production, this is not an official release